Healthy pumpkin breakfast cookies

 - 1/3 cup chopped dark chocolate or chocolate chips (optional)

-- Preheat the oven to 375˚F. Line 2 large baking sheets with parchment paper.
+Preheat the oven to 375˚F. Line a large baking sheet with parchment paper.

 - Mix together the oats, salt, cinnamon, ginger, cloves, nutmeg and ground flaxseeds.

-- In a small saucepan, combine the pumpkin puree, almond butter, maple syrup, coconut oil and vanilla.
-Cook over low heat, stirring, until smooth.
+- In a heatproof bowl, combine the pumpkin puree, almond butter, maple syrup, coconut oil and vanilla.
+Microwave on high, stirring occasionally, until smooth (about 1-2 minutes).
+Alternatively, combine everything in a small saucepan and cook over low heat until smooth.

 - Scrape the pumpkin mixture into the bowl with the oats and stir to combine.
 Let the batter sit for 5 minutes.
 Fold in the cranberries and chocolate, if using.